pcalhoun1/RMRF-Code/README.md

-# RF-algorithms
+# RMRF Manuscript

-This program implements five random forest algorithms (RF, SSS, ER, CRAR, and RMRF).
+This program implements RMRF algorithm and results.

-The goal of this program is to provide users with the infrastructure to grow their own random forests without having to start from scratch.
+The goal of this program is to provide users with the infrastructure to grow their own repeated measures random forest and reproduce all the results from the manuscript.